 - Think yourself into a safe space – often we are overcome by negative self-talk which makes us inflexible and destroys our equilibrium.
 Working with your mind is necessary to achieve emotional agility and the capacity to adapt to ever-increasing stress situations.
 Jon Kabat-Zinn provides a cautionary reminder that “you are not your thoughts” – they are like passing clouds, while you are the peaceful and resilient reality behind those clouds.

 - Obey your body – this entails self-care including physical exercise, practices like Tai Chi and yoga, avoiding foods that your body experiences as harmful, reducing stress by achieving a better work-life balance and using self-care services especially if you are a carer.

 - Reconnect with nature – Lise suggests thatyou can “reclaim the gifts of nature” by accessing its healing benefits and its capacity to stimulate appreciation and gratitude and inspire awe.
-Mike Coleman offers online courses on nature meditation to assist you to reconnect with nature.
+Mark Coleman offers online courses on nature meditation to assist you to reconnect with nature.

 - Exercise your power – Lise argues that to consolidate your newfound equilibrium and power, you can become an “upstander” instead of a “bystander” – taking effective action in the world (e.g. on climate change) out of a sense of thoughtfulness, compassion, self-belief and hope.
 This is the pathway to joy – pursuing a purpose beyond yourself that reduces self-absorption.